Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-get-single.md

 ## Implementing Related Endpoints

-To provide more ways to access product information, we'll implement several related endpoints:
+To provide more ways to access product information, we'll implement a related endpoint:

-### Get Product Reviews
+### Get Products By Style

-This endpoint will retrieve all reviews for a specific product:
+This endpoint will retrieve all products with a specific style:
-1. Define a route handler for GET /products/{id}/reviews
+1. Define a route handler for GET /styles/{id}/products
-2. Use a SQL query with JOINs to retrieve reviews and customer information
+2. Use a SQL query with JOINs to retrieve products with the specified style
-3. Format the response to include review details and customer information
+3. Include related metal and gemstone information
-4. Calculate and include the average rating

-### Get Product Gemstones

-This endpoint will retrieve all gemstones for a specific product:
-1. Define a route handler for GET /products/{id}/gemstones
-2. Use a SQL query with JOINs to retrieve gemstone details and carat information
-3. Format the response to include gemstone details and calculated values
-4. Calculate and include the total gemstone value

-### Check Product Availability

-This endpoint will provide availability information for a specific product:
-1. Define a route handler for GET /products/{id}/availability
-2. Use a SQL query to retrieve the product's stock quantity
-3. Determine availability status based on stock quantity
-4. Format the response to include availability information
+4. Format the response to include all product details

 Each of these endpoints provides focused information about a specific aspect of a product, making it easier for clients to get exactly what they need.